 Can people spread the virus without being sick?

 It’s believed that people are most contagious when they are at their sickest, or when their symptoms are most severe.
-It may be possible for the virus to spread before someone has shown symptoms, but this is not the primary method of spreading.
+In asymptomatic cases, those who are infected but do not show any symptoms can also continue to spread the virus to others.

 Can the virus be spread by touching infected surfaces or objects?